Robert D. Kaplan: Balkan Ghosts and The Arabists

 Kaplan's third book, Balkan Ghosts, was rejected by several editors before being published in 1993.
 At first, it did not sell well.
 After the Yugoslav Wars broke out, President Bill Clinton was seen with Kaplan's book tucked under his arm, and White House insiders and aides said that the book convinced Clinton not to intervene in Bosnia.
-Kaplan's book contended that the conflicts in the Balkans were based on ancient hatreds beyond any outside control.
 Kaplan criticized the administration for using the book to justify non-intervention, but his popularity skyrocketed shortly thereafter, along with demand for his reporting.
 That same year, he also published The Arabists.

 In 1994 and 1995, he set out to travel from West Africa to Turkey, Central Asia to Iran, and India to Southeast Asia, and published a travelogue about his journey in The Ends of the Earth.
 He then traveled across his home country and North America and wrote An Empire Wilderness, published in 1998.